coderturtle/budgeter/architecture/README.md

 * Updates the ledger display

 ### 2. Data Module (BudgetController)
+* Adds new items to the internal data structure
 * Calculates the total expenses and total incomes
 * Calculates the balance
 * Takes the expenses and incomes